Abhimanyugithub2003/Computer_Vision_RGB_Channel_analysis/README.md

 Working of the code

 1. A picture is given with the backgroung in "Red, Green and Blue" , and image is used to observe the changes when the any color is distrub

+# the PIL file will provide the information about the exceution of certain PIL( python Imagary Libreary) function